This SoCal airport just ranked the 'angriest'

 Traveling can be a headache, but some airports seem to be frustrating travelers more than others.
-In particular, the airport next to the ‘happiest place on Earth.’
+In particular, the airport nearest the ‘happiest place on Earth.’

 Coming in second and third place are Jacksonville International Airport in Jacksonville, Florida and Eppley Airfield in Omaha, Nebraska.
-San Diego International Airport ranked seventh angriest, and Norman Y. Mineta San José International Airport ranked tenth angriest.
+San Diego International Airport ranked seventh angriest, and Norman Y. Mineta San José International Airport came in at No. 10.

 The best airports, according to travelers?
 Indianapolis, Seattle-Tacoma and Kansas City.